resire02/capstone48_intro_to_microcontrollers/deliverables/5_lab-project/lab/lab-guide.md

 ## Lab Walk Through

+### Home Control Visualization Program

+This lab is packaged with an optional executable file to better visualize the home control system in a top-down home interior.
+The program is designed to scan for the specific UART messages as listed in the requirements.

+Important points to note about the program:
+- The program cannot connect to the Explorer board if Arduino IDE is open.
+This is because Arduino IDE's Serial Monitor is using the port.
+- The program only scans for ports during startup.
+If you do not see the Arduino port, ensure that the board is connected and rerun the executable.

 # Code Walkthrough for Password Entry

 This code is designed to handle the password entry for a smart lock system.
 The password is either set by a new user